 - One way you can win targetball is by getting every member of the opponent team "out".
 You do this by hitting them in a kill location with a targetball.
 If they are hit in an arm or a leg they lose than limb just as if they were hit by a sword blow.
 Head shots do not count, as the targetballs are technically missile-weapons.

 - The one exception to this is if a thrown ball is caught by an opponent.
-In the case where a ball is caught before any part of it hits the ground or another player, the player who threw the ball is immediately out and one person who is out on the catching-player's team returns to play.
-What is more, if the catch is made entirely with one arm only then two players return to play from the catching player's team.
+In the case where a ball is caught in any way before any part of it hits the ground or another player, even if it is bobbled in the process, the player who threw the ball is immediately out and one person who is out on the catching-player's team returns to play.
+What is more, if the catch is made entirely with one arm only (bracing the ball against the body in the process is okay) then two players return to play from the catching player's team.